Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 |• Price alerts|

 Zerodha offers two mobile trading platforms: Kite and Coin.
-On Kite, you can trade with assets except for mutual funds.
+On Kite, you can trade with all available assets except mutual funds.
 If you would like to trade with mutual funds, you have to use Coin.
-In this review, we tested the Kite mobile trading platform.
+We tested the Kite mobile trading platform.

 Kite and Coin are both available for Android and iOS.